AlgoMaster Logo

 Intuition

-Here's the key insight: place one pointer at the beginning (smallest element) and one at the end (largest element).
-Their sum gives us information about which direction to move.
+Place one pointer at the beginning (smallest element) and one at the end (largest element).
+Their sum tells us which way to move.

-• If the sum equals the target, we found our pair.
+• If the sum equals the target, we found the pair.

 Algorithm